Premature births: A guide for NZ employers

 Flexible communication: Establish how and when the employee would like to be contacted

-Workspace accommodations: If employees return to work while their child is still in hospital, offer private spaces for expressing breast milk or taking calls with healthcare providers
+Workspace accommodations: If employees return to work while their child is still in the hospital, offer private spaces for expressing breast milk or taking calls with healthcare providers

 Resource connections: Provide information about support organisations for parents of premature babies, such as the list detailed on the Small Babies website.